Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 ### 5. **Plan for the Last Frame Method**

 - Know which platform you'll use BEFORE generating (different platforms have different image-to-video capabilities)
+- Have a video editor ready (even free ones like CapCut, DaVinci Resolve free, or online editors work)
+- **Never use screenshots** - always export frames directly from your video editor
+- Export frames at exact native resolution and aspect ratio of your videos
 - Generate during off-peak hours if you're doing many sequential clips
-- Save all last frames in numbered folders (clip_1_last.png, clip_2_last.png, etc.)
+- Save all exported last frames in organized folders (clip_1_last.png, clip_2_last.png, etc.)
-- Keep original videos even after extraction in case you need to re-extract
+- Keep original videos even after export in case you need to re-export at different settings

 ### 6. **Let the AI Work**